FSD1216 Democratization and Power Resources 1850-2000

 - Vanhanen, Tatu (University of Tampere.
 Department of Political Science and International Relations)

-agricultural society, competition, democracy, democratization, economic and social development, knowledge distribution, literacy, participation, political power, resources, rural population, students, urban population, urbanization
+agricultural society, competition, democracy, democratization, economic and social development, literacy, participation, political power, resources, rural population, students, urban population, urbanization

 This large longitudinal study is the result of professor Tatu Vanhanen's long-term research on democratization and power resources.
 International scientific community knows this data also by the name "Vanhanen's Index of Power Resources".
 The data have been collected from several written sources and have been published as appendices of five different books.
 The books are listed in the section Data sources below.
 The original sources of the numerical data published in these books have been collected to a separate document containing background information.